 Cheesy Squash Casserole

-This cheesy squash casserole is simple and easy to prepare, making it the perfect family dinner food.
+This cheesy squash casserole recipe is simple and easy to prepare, making it the perfect family dinner food.
 Not only does it grace the tables during holidays, but it is almost synonymous with potluck dinners.

 Cheesy Squash Casserole is always a welcomed dish!